jpeant/generatePassword/README.md

 Level 2 and special characters

-### Randomizer
+### SranS method
-It takes all the characters and shuffles, randomly chooses the amount given and again shuffles.
+ Shuffles all the characters and, randomly chooses the amount given and again shuffles.

 ## Notification
 Still missing exception error and help -file.